 What comes to mind with the term garage flooring?
 A concrete slab, usually.
 But there’s options.
-Non-slip paint is popular but there’s epoxy, vinyl, and rubber tiles.
+Non-slip garage floor paint is popular but there’s epoxy, vinyl, and rubber tiles.

 Back in the day, most residential garages housed the family car, a workbench, the lawnmower, and some cardboard boxes full of goofy Halloween decorations that just didn’t fit anywhere else.

 Today, many garages are family rooms, man caves, or wood and craft workshops.

 So what are some of these flooring options?
 Here’s a few that are popular today for customizing the space while increasing the equity and value of the home.